qiushiyan/js-notebook/readme.md

 ## Challenge 1: Code bundling and execution inside the browser

-There are many options to bundle user input and related third-party packages, webpack, rollup and esbuild, to name a few.
+There are many options for bundling, webpack, rollup and esbuild, to name a few.
 However, the bundling process traditionally happens in the server, which calls for a much more complicated implmentation.
 Luckily, the WebAssembly version of esbuild, `esbuild-wasm` enables code bundling inside the browser.

 To allow users to import any npm module without haivng to download it locally, the app need a way of telling `esbuild-wasm` to first resolve the repository where these source files are stored, and then fetch the source code, a job [plugins](packages/local-client/src/bundler/plugins) are designed to do.
 Then esbuild-wasm will take care of the transpiling and bundling process.
 Moreover, once a package has been fetched, certain bundling instructions containing its source has been stored will be stored in IndexdDB, which saves fetching for the second time.